andres-fr/python3-template/README.md

 Each job can be mapped to a "script", which is a call to a program.
 If the script returns a nonzero status, deployment is considered a failure, and the build will be marked as “errored”.

 By default, Travis starts a new virtual machine **from scratch for every single job**.
 All the required dependencies have to be installed prior to running the jobs.
 This can take a while, so it is helpful to design the CI pipeline in a way that minimizes overhead.
 Some of the dependencies can be shared across jobs using the `cache` keyword.
+Additionaly, the file cleanup that happens prior to some tasks can be also skipped.

 ### Steps: